TechNinja88/Assignment_C/README.md

 ## **Code and Files**
 - **MATLAB/Python Code**:
-  - `Task 2_TSP.m`: Implementation of TSP using PSO.
+  - `Task 2_TSP.m`: Implementation of TSP using ABC.
   - `Task 3_TAP.m`: Implementation of Binary PSO for TAP.

 ## **Contact**